asyrjasalo/dockoon/bicep/README.md

         -p key_vault_rg_name="$AZ_KEY_VAULT_RG_NAME" \
         -p key_vault_cert_name="$AZ_KEY_VAULT_CERT_NAME"

-Note that the DNS zone and the key vault related *deployments* are created in their own respective resource groups.
+Note that the DNS and the key vault related *deployments* are created and thus visible in their own resource groups.

 ## Usage

-Add your client IP as allowed in the Storage Account's Networking settings and upload `apis.json` to File shared named `share` to get the container running.
+Add your client IP as allowed in the Storage Account's Networking settings and upload `apis.json` to a File shared named `share` to get the container running.

-Alternatively, configure the Docker start command in `aci.bicep` if you rather load the API definitions over HTTPS.
+Alternatively, you can configure the Docker start command in `aci.bicep` if you rather load the API definitions over HTTPS.

-Finally, create a new API in API Management with the backend URL created in the DNS zone for the Azure Container Instances (resolving to a private IP).
+Finally, create a new API in API Management with the backend URL created in the DNS zone for the Azure Container Instances (which resolves to a private IP).

-As the API Management itslef is deployed in the public network (external mode) make sure you require subscription key for the APIs in API Management.
+As the API Management itslef is deployed in the public network (external mode) so make sure you require subscription key for the APIs hosted in API Management.